Type of resources

 This dataset contains tabulated production, consumption and trade data on minerals in the UK together with authoritative commentary on current developments in the minerals industry.
 Data are supplied from official sources, companies and trade associations.
 Where data cannot be acquired, estimates are given.
 In addition to UK (country) data, statistics are also given at planning region level and, for certain minerals, at county level.
 Units of measurements are tonnes, kilograms or carats, according to commodity.
 Value is also provided for imports and exports.
 The information will be of value to all those interested in Britain's minerals.
 The data captured by BGS spans from 1973 onwards and is updated annually.

 High frequency (100 Hz) data from two horizontal induction coils measuring the Earth's magnetic field at the Eskdalemuir Observatory in the United Kingdom.
-The data covers the period from January 2015 to December 2015.
+The data covers the period from January 2016 to December 2016.
 Also included are examples of Matlab code and the frequency calibration files to convert to the raw data to SI units.
-Thumbnail spectrograms and metadata about the setup and equipment is also supplied.
+Thumbnail spectrograms and metadata are also supplied.